renat2985/esp8266-Radio/README.md

       <img src="https://raw.githubusercontent.com/renat2985/esp8266-Radio/master/tutorial/wifi.png" height="300px">

 3.	**Setting up the connection:**

+    - Open a browser and enter the address http://192.168.4.1 to access the web interface.
     - Enter the name of your router and its password.
     - This completes the main setup process.